Connect with us

 “I’d definitely consider it, because you don’t know which way your career can go,” he replies.
 “I am English, though.
 I was born in this country.
 My mum is English.
 So this is the country my first representation should be for.

 “But being in League Two, you just don’t know.
-You see Rickie Lambert playing for England and he started where I am now.
+You see Rickie Lambert playing for and he started where I am now.

 “I’m just focussed on playing for Chesterfield at the moment.
 I’ve just got back in the team and if anything happens internationally (with Zimbabwe), it’s something I would sit down with my family and speak about.”